 4th Friday Gallery Walk

-From April to December, downtown’s nine galleries and a changing coterie of local merchants extend their hours well-into the evening to accommodate shoppers and art aficionados alike.
-Oftentimes, individual events are accompanied by wine, hors d’oeurvres and live music.
-The Art Walk is a great excuse to stroll beneath the street lamps at one of the loveliest times of the day, whet your appetite for a meal at one of the many surrounding restaurants and maybe find something exceptional to add to your collection.
+From April to December, downtown’s twenty galleries and a changing coterie of local merchants extend their hours well into the evening to accommodate shoppers and art aficionados alike.
+Oftentimes, individual events are accompanied by wine, hors d’oeurvres, and live music.
+The Art Walk is a great excuse to stroll beneath the street lamps at one of the loveliest times of the day, whet your appetite for a meal at one of the many surrounding restaurants, and maybe find something exceptional to add to your collection.

 To learn more about the studios and shops that participate in the 4th Friday Gallery Walk, step right this way.